-The trade-off between the two is that static approaches have the potential to be faster because no dependency tracking at runtime is needed, whereas dynamic approaches can support more powerful programming languages.
-The quick summary of how $I\lambda C$ fits into this landscape is that it pushes the envelope with regard to the expressive power of languages whose programs can be incrementalized statically.
+The trade-off between the two is that static approaches have the potential to be faster because no dependency tracking at runtime is needed, whereas dynamic approaches can support more expressive programming languages.
+ILC is a static approach, but compared to the other static approaches it supports more expressive languages.

 In the remainder of this section, we analyze the relation to the most closely related prior works.
-Ramalingam and Reps [20] and Acar et al. [3] discuss further related work.
+Ramalingam and Reps [21], Gupta and Mumick [13] and Acar et al. [3] discuss further related work.